Structure theorems for actions of homeomorphism groups: Application: bundle structure and the extension problem in the differentiable case

-We now show that no $\R$-orbit for $S$ accumulates at a fixed point for $S$.
+To finish the proof of the theorem, we want to show that $\R$-orbits for $S$ are connected components of $F$, i.e. no $\R$-orbit for $S$ accumulates at a fixed point for $S$.
 The strategy of the argument is similar to that above.
 Suppose for contradiction that $x_n \in F$ belong to a single $\R$-orbit $\mathcal{O}$ and $x_n \to y$ where $y$ is fixed by $S$.
 Choose $s_n \in [0,1] \subset S \cong \R$ so that the points $y_n := s_n(x_n) \in F$ all lie in the same orbit of $\tau$.
 Since $y$ is fixed by $S$, we have $y_n \to y$.
 Recall that the tangent space to $y$ decomposes as a direct sum with a $S$-invariant plane, tangent to the image of $U(y)$, on which $S$ acts by rotations.
 Let $v$ denote the axis of rotation in $T_y(N)$.
 Since $\mathcal{O}$ is an $S$-invariant set, the tangent line to $\mathcal{O}$ at $y_n$ approaches $v$ as $n \to \infty$.
-Recall the description of the standard action of $G$ on $\R$ that we gave above.
-Since $y_n$ all differ by a multiple of $\tau$, we may take an element $g \in G$ (the lift of a hyperbolic element of $\SL(2,\R)$, as before) such that $\rho(g)$ fixes each point $y_n$, and has derivative equal to $1/2$ in the direction tangent to $\mathcal{O}$ there, and also fixes the points $s(y_n)$ with derivative equal to $2$ there, where $s \in S$ is some nontrivial element not equal to a multiple of $\tau$.
+Recall the description of the standard action of $V$ on $\R$ that we gave above.
+Since $y_n$ all differ by a multiple of $\tau$, we may take an element $g \in V$ (the lift of a hyperbolic element of $\SL(2,\R)$, as before) such that $\rho(g)$ fixes each point $y_n$, and has derivative equal to $1/2$ in the direction tangent to $\mathcal{O}$ there, and also fixes the points $s(y_n)$ with derivative equal to $2$ there, where $s \in S$ is some nontrivial element not equal to a multiple of $\tau$.
 Since $y$ is fixed by $s$, the sequence $s(y_n)$ also accumulates at $y$ and has tangent direction in $F$ tending to $v$.
 This contradicts continuity of the derivative at $y$.

 Thus, each $\R$-orbit contained in $F$ is a connected component of $F$.
 The same is true for the $S^1$-orbits.
 It follows that the union the singleton orbits also forms a clopen set consisting of a union of connected components.
 In the case of $S^1$ or $\R$ orbits, these are $C^s$ embedded submanifolds, and we have a local product structure using the group $T$ and chart $\psi$ as before.
 In the neighborhood of a singleton orbit, the action of $S$ on $p^{-1}(B_1)$ factors through an action of a compact group, since the deck transformation $\tau$ of $S \to SO(2)$ has support disjoint from $B_1$, so acts trivially on the fibers over all points of $B_1$.
 We may now apply local linearization to conclude these components of $F$ are $C^s$ embedded submanifolds as well. \qedhere